 We lived in Dublin for over two years.
 Aside from the frequently cool rainy weather, we generally loved it.
 The charm of the Irish people, breathtaking coastal scenery, great literary history and wonderful music and atmosphere in the pubs make Ireland a place that visitors fall in love with and yearn to return one day.
-We moved from Dublin two months ago for our new home of Boston and look forward to returning to Ireland in the future to re-live the good times we had.
-And we generally had our best times in Dublin in summer, when the days were long and occasionally we could feel some warmth on our skin.
+We moved from Dublin two months ago for our new home of Boston and look forward to returning to Ireland in the future to re-live the great craic (Gaelic for good times).
+We generally had our best times in Dublin in summer, when the days were long and occasionally we could feel some warmth on our bodies!

 Shelbourne Hotel is Dublin’s most historic luxury hotel, as several US Presidents and many foreign dignitaries have stayed there.
 They have a wonderful cocktail lounge and fantastic dining options.
 Even if you’re not a guest, swing in for high tea and enjoy a lovely view of St. Stephen’s Green.

 O’Callaghan is a small chain of centrally located, comfortable hotels with good breakfasts.
 Trinity College often puts job applicants and guests up in these hotels.
-We stayed at O’Callaghan St. Stephens Green when Bell interviewed for her post doc position at Trinity College and highly recommend it.
+We stayed at The Green when Bell interviewed for her post doc position at Trinity College and highly recommend it.

-ABC House Dublin and Egans House are quintessentially Irish bed and breakfasts a little outside the center of Dublin.
+Egans House and ABC House Dublin are quintessentially Irish bed and breakfasts a little outside the center of Dublin.
 They both offer reasonable comfort for those that don’t want to spend a lot to sleep.
 We spent a week at ABC House Dublin while searching for our apartment when we first moved to Dublin.
 And we’ve stayed at Egans House on multiple occasions.